 The College of Public Health uses an online job posting system (Handshake).
 The new system allows students to explore internship and jobs opportunities, post their resumes for employers to view, sign up for on-campus interviews, and learn about career events on-campus at no additional cost.
 All students should complete a personal Handshake account as soon as they begin their undergraduate studies at Ohio State.

 Buckeye Careers

-The Buckeye Careers program at The Ohio State University offers career development assistance, support and resources - from selecting a major to starting a career - for all Ohio State students.
+Buckeye Careers offers career development assistance, support and resources - from selecting a major to starting a career - for all Ohio State students.

 Career Events